yeonnqw/ELEC1005-FirstAidHQ/README.md

 - Log in and be automatically directed to the correct page based on your role
 - **As a user (reporter):** Submit an emergency report with type, location and description
 - **As a volunteer:** View assigned tasks, see active emergency reports, accept emergencies, mark as declined or resolved
-- **As a coordinator:** View all unassigned, in-progress and resolved incidents in real time, see available volunteers and their distance to each report
+- **As a coordinator:** View all unassigned, in progress and resolved incidents in real time, see available volunteers and their distance to each report

 ## Power Apps Link
 https://make.powerapps.com/e/default-7be93ba7-4482-49d0-a512-7c6818096e33/canvas/?action=edit&app-id=%2Fproviders%2FMicrosoft.PowerApps%2Fapps%2F5e36fcb6-c1e4-487c-8d1b-fa417b66de9a